orbitmaxlabs/buzzy/OFFLINE_FEATURES.md

 ## Overview

-The Buzzy PWA now includes comprehensive offline support, allowing users to use the app even without an internet connection.
+The Gaand PWA now includes comprehensive offline support, allowing users to use the app even without an internet connection.
 All user actions are cached locally and synchronized when the connection is restored.

 ## Features